pyfenn/docs/src/index.md

-Welcome to **FENN** (Friendly Environment for Neural Networks), a lightweight Python framework designed to strip away the repetitive boilerplate of Machine Learning development.
+Welcome to **fenn** (Friendly Environment for Neural Networks), a lightweight Python framework designed to strip away the repetitive boilerplate of Machine Learning development.

 **Stop writing boilerplate.
 Start training.**

-FENN is a lightweight Python framework that automates the **boring stuff** in Machine Learning projects so you can focus on the model.
+fenn is a lightweight Python framework that automates the **boring stuff** in Machine Learning projects so you can focus on the model.
 It handles configuration parsing, logging setup, and experiment tracking in a minimal, opinionated way.

 ---